 EDF Energy is one of the UK’s largest energy companies and the largest producer of low-carbon electricity.
 The company produces around one-fifth of the nation’s electricity from its nuclear power stations, wind farms, coal and gas power stations and combined heat and power plants.

+This exceptional performance has been made possible through EDF Energy’s continuing investment in its existing power stations which was £529m in 2016.
 EDF Energy aims to secure value from its existing nuclear, coal and gas assets through continued safe and reliable generation.
-A key strategic programme is securing lifetime extensions for existing nuclear plant, when safe and commercially viable, to allow the UK to continue to benefit from nuclear energy until new low-carbon capacity can come online at scale.
-This will also provide ongoing nuclear employment opportunities and support the maintenance of skills in the UK nuclear industry.
+A key strategic programme is securing lifetime extensions for existing power stations, when safe and commercially viable, to allow the UK to continue to benefit from nuclear energy until new low-carbon capacity can come online at scale.
 In February 2016, EDF Energy confirmed a five year life extension for Hartlepool and Heysham 1 nuclear power stations to 2024 and a further seven year life extension for Heysham 2 and Torness nuclear power stations to 2030.

-In 2015, Cottam and West Burton A coal-fired power plants generated 15.7TWh of electricity.
-Although lower than last year, this represents a good performance in a year of lower dark spreads, two major outages and a number of unplanned losses, notably at Cottam power station.
-West Burton B CCGT generated 6.2TWh, driven by strong availability performance and improved market spark spreads.
+In 2016, Cottam and West Burton A coal-fired power plants generated 2.7TWh of electricity.
+Although lower than last year, this represented a good performance in a year of particularly low dark spreads, in addition to two major outages.
+The impact of the lower dark spreads has been largely economically mitigated by income from National Grid for Balancing Mechanism activity and by favourable trading, including power buybacks at a beneficial price, as well as running in peak periods.
+West Burton B CCGT generated 5.3TWh, driven by improved market spark spreads and continued Balancing Mechanism activity.

 Bringing our Generation business together, and ensuring a long-term strategy that puts a low-carbon and renewable energy mix central to our approach, means we are better able to play a key role in delivering a sustainable energy future for the UK.

-During the year, EDF Energy supplied 13.7TWh of electricity and supplied 27.6TWh of gas for the B2C segment.
-As at 31 December 2015, EDF Energy had 3.3 million electricity accounts and 2.0 million gas accounts.
+During the year, EDF Energy supplied 13.2TWh of electricity and supplied 28.2TWh of gas for the domestic segment.
+As at 31 December 2016, EDF Energy had 3.2 million electricity accounts and 2.0 million gas accounts on this segment.

 Nuclear New Build